alphagov/government-service-design-manual/agile/writinguserstories.md

 A user story is represented by a story card with a title and a few lines of text.

+Story cards can be virtual as well as actual cards.
+On a large product/service you're likely to keep your stories in a digital format, and then turn them into physical cards as part of sprint planning.

 Story cards follow a standard structure – title, actor, narrative and goal.
 They do not capture every detail.
 Rather, they are a promise of further discussion at the appropriate time.

 {:.hide-headers}